bagustris/speech-recognition-course/M6_End_to_End_Models/readme.md

 $$\gamma\left\lbrack \overset{\overline{}}{z}\left\lbrack k \right\rbrack,t \right\rbrack = \alpha\left\lbrack k,t \right\rbrack\beta\lbrack k,t\rbrack
 $$

-The forward recursion computes the score of state k given the acoustic evidence up to, and including, time t.
+The forward recursion computes the score of state k given the acoustic evidence up to, and including, time $t$.
 Its initial state is the model's prediction for the score of the first label in the sequence.

 $$\alpha\lbrack k,0\rbrack = \left\{
     \begin{matrix}